Tirtho-Ray/Tirtho-Ray/README.md

 </div>

-## ☕ Support My Work

-If you found my projects helpful or learned something from my code, consider supporting my work:
+If you found my projects helpful or learned something from my code, consider supporting my work give me a star:

 <div align="center">